Exodus Chapter 25

 25:39 [Of] a talent of pure gold shall he make it, with all these vessels.

-25:40 And look that you make [them] after their pattern, which was shown ya’ll in the mount.
+25:40 And look that you make [them] after their pattern, that was shown you on the mount.

 Leave a Reply